Nozbe/zacs/README.md

 ## Defining styles

 Unlike popular "CSS-in-JS" libraries, `zacs` only provides the "component styling" part, but styles themselves are defined in a separate file.
+Here is how you define them.

 **React Native**